cesarbm03/cesarbm03.github.io/_talks/03-talk-fmcs.md

 ---
-title: "Univalent foundations of mathematics"
+title: "The language of a model category"
 collection: talks
 type: "Talk"
 permalink: /talks/03-talk-fmcs